-In 1965, Bob Dylan had a surplus of creativity.
-In addition to electrifying folk and merging existential poetry with rock 'n' roll, the singer-songwriter was turning everything he did into something more.
+Bob Dylan had a surplus of creativity in the mid '60s.
+In addition to electrifying folk and merging existential poetry with rock 'n' roll, he was turning everything he did into something more.
 Even boozy conversations and silly press conferences – as seen in D.A.
 Pennebaker's arresting documentary Don't Look Back – became thought-provoking (or simply provoking) works of art.

 While on tour in England (and being filmed for the Pennebaker doc), Bob got the idea to take advantage of the film crew following him around.
 He sought to make a short music film for French machines called Scopitones, which were visual jukeboxes that played three-minute music videos on 16mm film.
 Dylan selected "Subterranean Homesick Blues," the single he released in early 1965, to accompany the clip, in which he would flip over lyric cards in time (or sometimes not in time) with the music.

 Members of the Dylan entourage – including fellow singer-songwriter Donovan, writer Allen Ginsberg and cohort Bob Neuwirth – helped Bob scrawl portions of his politicized hodgepodge onto flimsy cue cards (which were actually re-appropriated sheets of cardboard from a shirt laundry).
 Some cards displayed lyrics lifted straight from the song, while others included intentional mistakes, puns and jokes about Dylan's accent ("pawking metaws").